Metamorfosi, Laconia

 Metamorfosi (Μεταμόρφωση) is a village in Laconia, five kilometers from the center of Molaoi and about seventy-eight kilometers southeast of Sparta.
 The village is built at the foot of the mountain of Koulochera on the outskirts of the Parnon range.
 Its altitude is 120 meters.
-According to the 2011 census, Metamorfosi has 559 residents.
+According to the 2021 census, Metamorfosi has 504 residents.
+Before 1961, the village was known as Katavothra (sinkhole) due to a natural hole in the ground outside the village where rainwater collected.

 History

 It is believed that an ancient town named Lefki (Λεύκη) existed at the northern end of the Asopos plain and that a river, named Asopos or Lefki, flowed through the middle of this plain.
 In a devastating earthquake in AD 375, the river disappeared underground, forming the natural hole at the northeast end of the plain.
 In the flat outskirts of the village, near the modern public school and cemetery, are three areas where artifacts from Byzantine and Roman times have been found.
 These archaeological finds most likely indicate the original site of the village.

 It appears that the inhabitants of Laconia in the early Bronze Age were a Pre-Hellenic people called Leleges, who made a living by hunting and farming.
 In 3000 BC the Acheans, a Hellenic race, came from the north and settled in Laconia establishing strong commercial centers close to the shoreline.
 In 1100 BC, the Dorians invaded the area, and this period comes to be known as the Spartan Years that lasted until 146 BC.
 During this time these centers lost their autonomy and were brought under the "guardianship" of Sparta.
 In 146 BC, eighteen Laconic cities including Gythio, Asopos, and Epidavros Limira, declared their independence from Sparta and establish an independent federation, the Union of the Free Laconians.
 The Romans who dominated the area in 27 AD, granted this federation many privileges and freedoms and the region of Epidavros Limira flourished greatly and experienced its own "golden age".

 In 375 AD, severe earthquakes shook the Laconic lands and completely destroyed major centers like Asopos and Epidavros Limira.
 In their place, the new focal city of Monemvasia was created and in the Byzantine years that followed, from 395 to 1210, this region continued to grow and flourish.
 Twenty years following the earthquakes the Goths arrived and looted the area.
 Barbarian invasions greatly decreased the population and by the 8th century, Slaves settle the highlands of Laconia bringing further conflict and insecurity to the region.
 Due to these barbarian invasions from the north, many villages in the surrounding areas were deserted by their inhabitants who sought refuge and better defense on higher grounds.
 In this manner, around the 10th century, the Katavothrians relocated close to the foot of the hill which is the present site of the village.